ibm-cloud-docs/watson-assistant/build-custom-extension.md

     After you import the file successfully, click **Next**.

-1. In the **Manage extension** step, you can review the imported OpenAPI document if required.
+1. In the **Manage extension** step, you can review and replace the imported OpenAPI document if required.
+For more information about replacing the OpenAPI document, see [Replacing the OpenAPI document](/docs/watson-assistant?topic=watson-assistant-add-custom-extension).

 1. In the **Authentication** tab, you see information about the authentication methods that are defined in the OpenAPI document. *Table.
 Fields in Authentication tab* gives details about the fields in the Authentication tab: